Archetypes

 - TyrantKabuterimon ("Insects") (G)

 Get big, become unaffected, and do big unga bunga attacks while repeatedly sending your opponent's Digimon to the bottom of the deck (and occasionally killing their Tamers).
-However, you're not unaffected by option cards, so you can still get your day fucked up.
+However, you're not unaffected by option cards, so you can still get your day fucked up, and the presence of Omegamon Alter-S (which can just make itself unredirectable) hard walls it out of the meta.

 - Dark Masters ("Omegazoo") (KM)